 I never really ate that much mayonnaise except for the occasional potato salad in the summer or an egg or tuna sandwich.
 Since I don't eat tuna at all and eggs and potatoes are a rare thing, I never really missed it.
 Then I discovered I could make eggless potato salad and tunaless and eggless sandwiches with chickpeas and tempeh.
 Suddenly the whole world of mayo opened up to me but shopping in the stores, I could only find organic soy-based or non-organic grape seed oil-based mayo.

 Homemade Vegan Mayo Recipe

 Yields: 1 cup

-- 1 cup of cashew; soaked for 4 hours
+- 1 cup of cashews; soaked for 4 hours

 - 1/4 cup of filtered water

 - 1 Tbsp of avocado oil

 - 1 Tbsp of mustard

 - Place all the ingredients in a high powered blender.
 Blend until creamy.

 - It’ll probably take about a minute in a high powered blender.
 I have not tried this recipe in a food processor.
 I’m sure it’ll work—just be mindful of the splashing from the water and nuts mixing.